 This traditional dance is most often associated with Zulu culture.
 It is performed with drums and full traditional attire and is derived from the war dances of the warriors.

 This war dance is untouched by Western influence probably because it is regarded as a touchstone of Zulu identity.
 Full regimental attire, precise timing and uncompromised posture are required.
-It is danced by men of any age wearing skin (amabeshu), headrings, ceremonial belts, ankle rattles, sheilds and weapons like knobkeries and spears.
+It is danced by men of any age wearing skins (amabeshu), headrings, ceremonial belts, ankle rattles, shields and weapons like knobkerries and spears.
 While indlamu uses similar steps as girls do for ingoma, it has a much more calculated, less frantic feel, showing off muscular strength and control of the weapons with mock stabs at imaginary enemies.
 Dancers are more likely to make eye contact with the audience.
 Various drums and whistles accompany the dance.

 Both indlamu and ingoma are performed at weddings; women perform the Ingoma and men perform the Indlamu.

 This dance is only performed by one participant and is a parade to show off the traditional attire of the Zulu men and women.
-Imvunulo is the traditional attire in this dance, representing one’s role and position in society.
+Imvunulo is also the traditional attire in this dance, representing one’s role and position in society.

 Dress is determined by age, rank and gender.
 Young ones do not cover their thighs, but adults should.
 Men wear amabeshu and women wear leather skirts and beaded aprons.
-A leather skirt worn by a women is connected with being pregnant or desiring to be pregnant.
+A leather skirt worn by a women is connected with being pregnant or a desire to be pregnant.
 Over that she wears beaded aprons, presented on her wedding day by her father.
 Colours in the aprons can signify where the dancer comes from.
 Girls’ beadwork girdles are called ‘isigege’ and should not contain red beads as these are reserved for married women.

 This is performed by men or boys standing in a straight line or arc.
 The music is balladic and the lyrics pertain to modern issues but use ancient melodies.
 Issues like aids, crime and migrant labour.
 The lead singer provides the counterpoint or rhythm.
 The music form symbolises life in rural Zululand and the townships.
 This dance has become internationally known.